Today I am taking the risk of penetrating Steve Wyrick through jet turbine illusion secret and emerge with the reveal to share with you.

 Position Of The Blades

-In other words, the secret of this illusion is they MOVED IN the spinning blades.
+In other words, the secret of this illusion is they MOVED IN the set of spinning blades.

 Thus providing a space wide enough for Steve Wyrick to sneak through between the edges of the blades and the circular casing.